 Victorian winter crop summary

-Figure 1: 2015 Victorian rainfall deciles for the pre-season (January to March).
-Source: Bureau of Meteorology.
+Figure 1: 2016 Victorian rainfall deciles for the pre-season (January to March).
+Source: Bureau of Meteorology

-Figure 2: 2015 Victorian rainfall deciles for the growing season (April to October).
-Source: Bureau of Meteorology.
+Figure 2: 2016 Victorian rainfall deciles for the growing season (April to November).
+Source: Bureau of Meteorology

-The season began in April in the northern Mallee and North East Victoria but most other areas started in mid to late May.
+The season began in April in the northern Mallee and North East Victoria, but most other areas started in mid to late May.
+May rainfall assisted germination, but had limited impact on stored moisture in the Wimmera, Mallee and North Central with the majority of moisture being absorbed in the top horizon.

-tests to identify the best seed to use.
-Careful attention will need to be paid to pre-emergent herbicides, seed dressings, coleoptile length, vigour and sowing depth to prevent poor establishment.
+Sourcing clean seed for sowing will be important in 2017.
+Seed that was rain damaged at harvest may experience germination or vigour problems at sowing.
+Growers will need to conduct germination and vigour tests to identify the best seed to use.
+Careful attention will need to be paid to pre-emergent herbicides, seed dressings, coleoptile length, vigour and sowing depth, to prevent poor establishment.
+Testing for seed borne diseases will also be important in pulses after high disease pressure in 2016.

 Growers should remember while there is a natural desire to get everything in the ground while the weather is warm and the soil moist, spreading sowing time is a useful technique to minimise risk.
 Likewise, growers are encouraged to use varieties with a range of maturities and frost sensitivities to minimise damage.